 Abstract

-Indoor air quality plays a significant role in the health of people as they spent most of their times in the indoor environment.
+Indoor air quality plays a significant role in the health of people as they spend most of their time in the indoor environment.
 Particulate matter is one of the most important indoor air pollutants involved in a number of adverse health effects.
 Both indoor and outdoor concentrations of particulate matter (PM10) and heavy metals (Pb, Zn and Cd) in addition to bacterial concentrations were determined at fifteen medical sites and twenty residential sites from May to August 2021.
 The results revealed that the mean concentration of PM10 for all sampling sites was 6260 μg/m3.
 Heavy Metals concentrations as Pb, Zn and Cd were measured using Accuses 211 Flame atomic absorption spectrometry.
 The mean concentration of Pb, Zn and Cd through all the sampling sites was 0.537, 2.540 and 0.038µg/m3, respectively.
 Bacterial concentration was measured using gravitational and filtration method.
 Through all sites, five bacterial species were isolated from the indoor and outdoor air; Bacillus species, Lactobacillus Sp., Pseudomonas putida, Staphylococcus aureus and Staphylococcus xylosus.
 The mean total bacterial count collected by gravitational method is 15712 CFU/m3.
 While those collected by filtration method is 27689 CFU/m3 through all the sampling sites.
 Additionally, the most I/O ratios of PM10, Pb, Zn, Cd and Bacteria at the most sites were below 1.0 and that indicates the relatively higher influence of the outdoor sources on the indoor air.
 All measured pollutants were higher in medical sites than in residential sites.
 It is recommended to clean indoor space often by vacuuming or mopping to remove less hazardous pollutants.

 Keywords: IAQ, PM10, heavy metals, bacteria, I/O ratio.